dhutapratama/docs/pint.md

 <a name="presets"></a>
 ### Presets

 Presets defines a set of rules that can be used to fix code style issues in your code.
-By default, Pint uses the `laravel` preset, which fixes issues by following the opinionated coding style of Laravel.
+By default, Pint uses the `laravel` preset, which fixes issues by following the opinionated coding style of Lets.
 However, you may specify a different preset by providing the `--preset` option to Pint:

 ```shell
 pint --preset psr12